pitosalas/cleancont/output/2011-02-23-finally-a-little-bit-of-insight-on-what8217s-going-on-in-wisconsin.md

 ---
 title: "Finally a little bit of insight on what’s going on in Wisconsin"
-subtitle: "I’ve seen several interviews with [Scott Walker](http://en.wikipedia.org/wiki/Scott_Walker_(politici..."
+subtitle: "I’ve seen several interviews with Scott Walker"
 category: "298"
 tags: ["918", "2123"]
 date: "2011-02-23"